- <div style="background-image:url(/live/image/gid/52/width/1600/height/300/crop/1/29914_generic_green_campus.rev.1450299367.png)"/>

-The Master of Arts in Teaching (MAT) Program at Lake Forest College recommends graduates for initial teaching licenses in elementary, secondary and K- 12 education.
+The Master of Arts in Teaching Program (MAT) at Lake Forest College recommends graduates for initial teaching licenses in elementary, middle, secondary and K- 12 education.
 Through the MAT Program, students can obtain both a master’s degree and Illinois teacher licensure simultaneously.
-This program is not appropriate for teachers who are already certified to teach in K-12 schools.
+This program is not appropriate for teachers who are already licensed to teach in K-12 schools.

 Our teacher licensure program has earned an excellent reputation for preparing knowledgeable, responsive, caring, and respected professional teachers.

 As a Master of Arts in Teaching (MAT) student, you will: